 There’s been nothing short of an explosion in consumer DNA testing of late.
 How do you decide which test to take and with which company?
 I’m going to assess the various options with an eye towards Jewish testers, who have to factor in the complications associated with endogamy.
 But many of these recommendations will be universal.
 I am not paid or endorsed by any of these companies.
-This is just my personal experience as a consumer and as one of the moderators of The Jewish DNA Interest Group, the Jewish genetic genealogy group on Facebook.
+This is just my personal experience as a consumer and as one of the moderators of the Jewish genetic genealogy group on Facebook.

 Before you start, it’s important to clarify why you’re taking a DNA test.
 If it’s just because you’re curious about your ethnicity, you might want to test at whichever company is having the best sale —in my experience, and listening to the experiences of countless others, there aren’t huge differences between what they’ll find.
 (Requisite disclaimer: ethnicity estimates are just that — estimates.
 It is far from an exact science, so do not take your results as gospel.
 They will get the big picture right, like the continent, but not necessarily the fine details, like the exact countries.
 And DNA cannot accurately pinpoint exactly what country your Jewish ancestors were from, anyway, which can be a disappointment for some.)
 One thing you might want to consider is is whether the company you’re using can identify Jewish ancestry in categories beyond Ashkenazi: currently that means using FTDNA (which also claims to be able to identify Sephardic DNA) or MyHeritage, which has the most Jewish DNA categories, including Sephardic (North Africa), Mizrahi (Iran/Iraq), Yemenite and Ethiopian.